runshiftrunshift

 your_agent.py

-import requests, time, uuid
+import requests, uuid

 def resume_tailor(job_description: str, resume: str) -> str: